hzeller/rpi-rgb-led-matrix/bindings/python/samples/VIDEO-PLAYER-README.md

 - Check that OpenCV is properly installed
 - Verify the video file is not corrupted
 - Ensure the video format is supported by OpenCV

+**YouTube/Platform videos fail:**
+- Install yt-dlp: `pip install yt-dlp`
+- Check if the video is available in your region
+- Some platforms may have age restrictions or require login
+- Try a different video URL format (youtu.be vs youtube.com)

 **Slow/choppy playback:**
 - Try reducing the video resolution